ILLUSTRATING SHADOWS

 Dial programs in Scilab code ~ ~ ~ Download

-this file which has the notes on how to download Scilab, how to load the dial programs, and some pointers.
-The dial programs work,
+this file which has the notes on how to download Scilab, how to load the dial programs,

-simple, and show the issues involved when using Scilab to program.
-CAUTION: read the notes in this zip file, and the notes displayed when the program ends.
-The graphical display
+the notes in this zip file, and the notes displayed when the program ends.
+The graphical display area aspect ratio is easy to get wrong,

-area aspect ratio is easy to get wrong, and needs the "SQUARE" command, which this hdial and vdial programs do use.
+and needs the "SQUARE" command, which this hdial and vdial programs do use.
 The programs also display tabular data.
-Also, the graphical
+Also, the

-depiction has a 45 degree line so you can verify the graphical dial's aspect ratio layout.
-Almanac, and horizontal, vertical, and vertical decliner dials.
-Feb 9, 2008
+graphical depiction has a 45 degree line so you can verify the graphical dial's aspect ratio layout.
+Almanac, and horizontal, vertical,

 ___________________________________________________________________